Police: Fan blows fentanyl onto officers, firefighters

 The first responders were hospitalized Thursday, and the woman they were called to assist died.
 The first responders have since been released.

-Fentanyl has effects similar to heroin and can be 100 times more potent.
-State data says about 61 percent of the state’s overdose deaths in 2016 involved fentanyl.
-The frequency with which police run into fentanyl has prompted some departments to equip officers with masks, gloves, goggles and the overdose-fighting drug naloxone.
+About 61 percent of Delaware’s overdose deaths in 2016 involved fentanyl, which has effects similar to heroin and can be 100 times more potent.
+These crime scenes have become so frequent that some departments have equipped officers with masks, gloves and goggles along with the overdose-fighting drug naloxone.

 Information from: The News Journal of Wilmington, Del., http://www.delawareonline.com